University Enterprise Zones

 The Department of Business, Energy and Industrial Strategy (BEIS) have provided Research England with an additional £5 million to advance the UEZ programme.
 Research England will allocate up to £5 million additional funding from the RED Fund, making up to a total of £10 million available to support projects in response to this call, subject to the quality of proposals.
 We expect to make up to ten awards.

-We wish to support a high quality portfolio of projects that advance the Government’s UEZ programme, contribute to successful university delivery of business incubation and further good practice.
-To achieve this, we are seeking proposals where the academic strengths of the university align with the sector strengths of the local/regional area.
-These innovative proposals should leverage R&D and expertise stemming from the university and industry, generating partnerships to drive local growth.
-We would particularly encourage applications from those institutions who have not previously benefited from significant public funding for local university-business collaborations.
+We wish to support a high quality portfolio of projects that advance the government's UEZ programme, contribute to successful higher education provider (HEP) delivery of business incubation and further good practice.
+To achieve this, we are seeking proposals where the academic strengths of the HEP align with the sector strengths of the local/regional area.
+These innovative proposals should leverage R&D and expertise stemming from the HEP and industry, generating partnerships to drive local growth.
+We would particularly encourage applications from those providers who have not previously benefited from significant public funding for local HEP-business collaborations.

 We are seeking to support projects to be completed by August 2020 linked to incubation, although in exceptional cases we may consider proposals for modest extensions beyond that deadline.